Falconara Marittima: Infrastructure and transportation

+Railways

+Falconara Marittima is an important rail hub connecting the Adriatic line Bologna-Ancona and the Apennine line Rome-Ancona.

+Airport

 Falconara Airport was used by the United States Army Air Forces between 1 April and 1 September 1945 as a military airfield.

+Ancona Airport is located in Falconara Marittima.
+The railway station is located opposite the airport and can be reached on foot in just 3 minutes.
+The ine connects the Castelferretti – Falconara Aeroporto station to the Adriatic coast (Falconara and Ancona) and the Tyrrhenian coast (Jesi, Fabriano, Rome).The Falconara-Orte main line is one of the few transversal lines on the Italian Railway Network; the Adriatic line also passes through Falconara railway station.

+The Raffaello Aerobus is a shuttle bus service to/from Ancona (Piazza Cavour, Central Station, and Torrette) and Falconara Marina Station.

 Sport

 The local volleyball team Pallavolo Falconara won the CEV Cup in 1986 and reached play-off semifinal of Italian Volleyball League two times in the eighties.

 Notable former volleyball players of the club include Ferdinando De Giorgi, Daniel Castellani, Tom Sorensen, Raimonds Vilde, Jan Kvalheim, Andrea Anastasi, Leondino Giombini, Pasquale Gravina, Valerio Vermiglio and Samuele Papi.